rubrikinc/rbkcli/docs/json_output.md

         **Total amount of objects [2]
         ```

 - **-L/--list:** This is an optional argument and a flag used to convert the final output into a table with a list format where possible.
-This canno't be used with *[-T/--table]* or *[-P/--pretty_print]*.
-The Table argument will atempt to convert every key in the output into a "key" row and every value into a "value" row.
+This cannot be used with *[-T/--table]* or *[-P/--pretty_print]*.
+The Table argument will attempt to convert every key in the output into a "key" row and every value into a "value" row.
 It works better with outputs that have only one result returned.
      1. To generate a table with list of keys and values for an output, use the following:
         Example 1:
         ```